Armenia violates ceasefire with Azerbaijan 25 times | News.az

 Armenia violates ceasefire with Azerbaijan 25 times

-Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 25 times, using sniper rifles, the Azerbaijani Defense Ministry said on March 5.
+Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 25 times using heavy machine guns, the Azerbaijani Defense Ministry said on May 16.

 News.Az